truongduong/blog/_posts/2021-07-08-event-based-communication-part3.md

 <img src="{{ '/blog/assets/masstransit_11.png'}}" />

+MassTransit included both Consummer Saga and Automatonymous, a .NET library to implement state machine, we can use these to implement saga policies or workflows.

+To implement distributed transaction i.e. in microservice we can use MassTransit Courier which is includes Automaonymous and Routing Slip

 **Conslusion**

 MassTransit is free software/open-source .NET-based Enterprise Service Bus software while NServiceBus required a commercial licence.
 MassTransit supports almost features to build message-based application, It can be an anternative to NServiceBus